Should you buy, lease or subscribe to an electric car?

 PCP / PCH: Electric Car v.
 Petrol / Diesel Car

-If you compare the same model of a car, one electric the other not, the non-electric car will almost certainly be cheaper.
+If you compare similar types of car, one electric the other not, the electric car will very likely have a higher OTR price.

 However, special deals are often worked out for PCP / PCH contracts.

-If you are thinking of getting a new car, ask your dealer how much the monthly payments would be for your favourite petrol / diesel car, and then ask another dealer how much the payments would be for your favourite electric car.
+If you are thinking of getting a new car, ask your dealer or leasing company how much the monthly payments would be for your favourite petrol / diesel car, and then ask another dealer how much the payments would be for your favourite electric car with similar performance characteristics.

 You might be surprised.
 The monthly payments could be similar.
 If they are, with an EV you then have the big advantage of not having to pay exorbitant petrol / diesel costs any more, and will enjoy lower servicing costs.

 Buying an Electric Car

 For some people considering whether to buy or lease an electric car their answer is clear: buy.